-- There are three specialist design suites, one electronics room, a DT lab, and a spacious workshop with a range of machinery used in association with woods, metals and plastics.
+- There are three specialist design suites, a DT lab, and a spacious workshop with a range of machinery used in association with woods, metals and plastics

 Design Technology: Product Design

-The Product Design course will focuses upon designing and making products that are fit for a given user problem or scenario.
+The GCSE Design Technology course focuses on designing and making products that are fit for a given user problem or scenario.
 The course will enable students to work with a range of materials that include woods, plastics and metal to create professional and marketable end products.
 Students will learn about specific materials and manufacturing processes in order to produce high quality products of their own.

 Design Technology: Design Engineering